top of page

 Plum Jam [Made with Pectin]

-In the area of Washington State here in the Pacific Northwest where we live, there are so many types of fruit trees that do well.
+In the area of Washington State here in the Pacific Northwest where I live, there are so many types of fruit trees that do well.
 Plums are one of the varieties I have in my backyard that provide me with a bounty of produce.
 Plums make such a great snack and make a wonderful jam.
 This is a great variation on a basic plum jam recipe that is so tasty.
 Because of the plum chunks in this jam, it slightly reminds me of a preserve.
 What could be better than that?!

 Heartmade and Homemade Plum jam is a treat that is a delight to can during the summer canning season and scrumptious to enjoy throughout the rest of the year.